facebook/docusaurus/website/docs/migrating-from-v1-to-v2.md

 #### `cname`

 Deprecated.
-Create a `CNAME` file in your `static` folder instead.
+Create a `CNAME` file in your `static` folder instead with your custom domain.
 Files in the `static` folder will be copied into the root of the `build` folder during execution of the build command.

 #### `customDocsPath`, `docsUrl`, `editUrl`, `enableUpdateBy`, `enableUpdateTime`